citapress/citapress/README.md

 :)

-## Welcome🐣
+## Welcome 🐣

 Thank you for your interest in Cita.
 Here you’ll find how to contribute, suggest, reproduce.
 There are many ways of helping.
 Please take a look at this document, and if you still have some questions, [reach out](mailto://citabooks@gmail.com). 👀

-💻 **For developers and experience designers:** You’llfat our How-to-Contribute guidelines and our issues.
+💻 **For developers and experience designers:** You’ll find our [How-to-Contribute](#) guidelines and our issues.
 Feel free to suggest things that you think would improve Cita’s UX/UI experience, but don’t file an issue to ask a question.

 🖍 **For artists, illustrators and graphic designers:** Here’s the current list of books we are working on or considering working on.
 If you think you can make the cover for one of these books or want to suggest a new book, e-mail us. / Tender Buttons / The Incidents in the Live of a Slave Girl / La Voz de la Mujer